chrisdiana/autorate-checker/README.md

 autorate-checker
 ================

-Checks local automotive shop rates using the Edmund's API
+Checks local automotive shop rates using the Edmund's API.
+Built with Foundation Framework.